 I went through the motions of doing everything I did when my interactive business was doing well, but there were no projects materializing.
 Before, when one project had concluded, I would get on the phone and make calls off my lists, and eventually there would be another one.
 The projects came to an end, and didn’t resume.
 My calls led nowhere.
 No one had budgets for content development, and there was nothing on the horizon.

 Waking up became torturous.
-Re-emerging from unconsciousness, I would resume The Endless Loop of:
+Re-emerging from sleep, I would resume the Endless Loop of:

 Zoloft knocked down the depression at first, but eventually facts on the ground called the shots, and its effectiveness waned.
 I settled into a routine where any little ebbing of energy would be taken as a welcome opportunity to sleep and escape again.
 I had no idea how to productively spend my waking time.
 I was left with this vast blank black slate to scribble my Endless Loop over and over again in my head.

 My wife had a good job in a bank, but it wasn’t enough to cover our bills.
-We went on public aid, with our kids eligible for free lunch cards.
-I repeatedly had to go to my family asking for help with the shortfall.
-It was embarrassing to be so reliant on others, but I had absolutely no visible route out of the awful maze I was trapped in.
-The thought that I would always be dependent on others, no longer employable, from my early fifties on thru my old age made me wish for an early death.
+I had to go to my family asking for help with the shortfall.
+It was embarrassing to be reliant on others, but I had no visible route out of the awful maze I was trapped in.
+The thought that I would always be dependent on others, no longer employable, from my early fifties on thru my old age made me consider early death.
 The idea of being utter dead weight for decades longer was intolerable.
 The darkness that started in 2008 went on and on with no signs that an exit from it was possible.

 Almost immediately the dark place I was trapped in ended.
 My life finally, blessedly resumed a normal rhythm.
 A healthy, mildly dull but soothing beat of normalcy has come to sustain me again.
 I am grateful every day to be able to go to a job that I enjoy.
-Wounds in my marriage have faded.
-We are still together as a family.
+The family functions again.
 My children are healthy and doing well in school.
 The door of the long, black tunnel is behind me in the distance and closed now.
 Life has resumed.